-Golf Course: Open - No Buggies, Trolleys only
+Golf Course: Open - Buggies Allowed

 Our summer has certainly been in full swing over recent weeks, fantastic but challenging for the greenkeeping team.
 Irrigation is required daily throughout this spell of warm weather to all close mown surfaces and maintaining the system to provide this level of water input is a full time job for at least two members of the team.